-Please keep praying for your Somali brothers and sisters.
-Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.
+Please keep praying for your brothers and sisters in Somalia.
+Your prayers make an enormous difference to those following Jesus no matter the cost.

-Open Doors supports Somali believers across the Horn of Africa focusing on discipleship support, literature distribution and community development, as well as broadcasting radio programmes into the country.
+Open Doors supports Somali believers across the Horn of Africa with discipleship support, literature distribution and community development, as well as broadcasting radio programmes into the country.